• Skip to primary navigation

 • To begin, slice the block of tofu in half and press it between two towels or two paper towels.
 Let the tofu sit for 10 minutes to soak up any excess moisture.

 • While the tofu is being pressed, chop up the green beans and shallots and make the black pepper sauce.
-To make the black pepper sauce, simply whisk together the soy sauce/tamari, sugar, ground ginger, and freshly ground black pepper in a small bowl and set aside.
+To make the black pepper sauce, simply whisk together the soy sauce/tamari, water/vegetable broth, sugar, ground ginger, and freshly ground black pepper in a small bowl and set aside.

 • Once the ingredients are prepped, cut the pressed tofu into 1 inch cubes and add to a large bowl.
 Add the cornstarch to the bowl and use your hands to evenly coat the tofu in cornstarch.

-• Next, add 1 Tbsp of sesame oil to the work and turn on the heat.
+• Next, add 1 tablespoon of sesame oil to the work and turn on the heat.
 Once the oil is hot, add in the tofu and stir fry for 10-15 minutes until the tofu is browned and crispy on the outside.
 Remove the tofu from the wok and set aside in a bowl.

-• Add the remaining 1 Tbsp of sesame oil to the wok followed by the chopped shallots and green beans.
+• Add the remaining 1 tablespoon of sesame oil to the wok followed by the chopped shallots and green beans.
 Stir fry for about 5 minutes until the shallots are translucent.
 Then, add in the black pepper sauce and tofu.
 Cook all the ingredients for an additional 3-5 minutes to help thicken the sauce.

 • Remove the wok from the heat and serve the black pepper tofu and green beans on top of white rice.
 Garnish with the Thai basil if desired.
 Enjoy!